bensk/CS9/_posts/Python/2017-01-17-final-project-revising-learning-targets.md

 - I can understand the meaning of all coding.
 - I can explain the interaction between code and a computer.
 - I can explain block in SNAP.
-- I can explain the meaning of coding .
+- I can explain the meaning of coding.

 ## Needs Revision